These are 4 of the world's hottest tourist destinations

 "The depreciation of the local currency in 2015 and 2016 have vastly improved the price competitiveness of Azerbaijan as a tourism destination," said WTTC research director Rochelle Turner.

-The country brought in nearly 4.6 billion manat ($2.7 billion) in foreign tourist spending, putting it roughly on a par with Cypus.
+The country brought in nearly 4.6 billion manat ($2.7 billion) in foreign tourist spending, putting it roughly on par with Cypus.

 Azerbaijan has prioritized tourism as it tries to reduce its dependence on oil.
 WTTC said this led the country to introduce new investments in infrastructure and improve its visitor visa system.